What is a Professional Organizer? What is a Certified Professional Organizer®?

 It is a shame the Professional Organization industry is an unregulated one.
 This might change in the near future, though.
 In the meantime, there is a voluntary certification that organizers can achieve.
 A professional Organizer can become a Board-Certified Professional Organizer (CPO).
 Always look for a Professional Organizer with the right skillset for your project and with the best credentials!

-We need a meeting with you in order to plan the project so that you understand the process involved.
+We need a meeting with you to plan the project.
+You need to understand the process involved.
 It is important for us to uncover the reasons behind the current state of the space and the real obstacles you might be facing to being and remaining organized.

-It is also important for you to understand that we work WITH you, as you are the one who lives in the space and you need to decide about the items to be kept and the systems to be put in place.
+We work with you, as you live in the space and need to decide about the items to be kept and the systems to be put in place.
 It is in your best interest to learn the skills involved in maintaining the organization achieved.
-For all this to happen, we first need to understand who you are, how you live, how you learn, what are your goals and where are you moving to in your life.
+For all this to happen, we first need to understand who you are, how you live, how you learn, what are your goals, and where are you moving to in your life.